 Removing Trees in the Public Right-of-Way

 A permit is required for anyone who is interested in removing a tree located in the public right-of-way.
 A permit is only issued if the tree is in decline or decay as a potential hazard.
 The applicant must complete a form which is available at the Municipal Office.
 There is no fee for the permit.
-Should you have any additional questions contact Wendy Herr at 569-6406 ext.
-1129.
+Should you have any additional questions contact Manheim Township Public Works at 717-569-6406 ext.
+1129, or email.